wlsc/docker-kafka/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka (without a Zookeeper, with KRaft support) in Docker environment.
 Image is based on the latest stable Eclipse Temurin (OpenJDK image was deprecated by RedHat).

+Note
+---

+Starting with version 3.4.0, simple tag and tag with -kraft add-on are the same builds.

 Run
 ---